tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 ********************

-#### containsAssertion
+#### containsResponse

-- Name: bdqffdq:containsAssertion
+- Name: bdqffdq:containsResponse
-- Preferred Label: contains Assertion
+- Preferred Label: contains Response
-- Definition: Connects a bdqffdq:DataQualityReport with bdqffdq:Assertions that comprise that bdqffdq:DataQualityReport.
+- Definition: Connects a bdqffdq:DataQualityReport with bdqffdq:Responses that comprise that bdqffdq:DataQualityReport.
-- Comments: Connects bdqffdq:Assertions together into bdqffdq:DataQualityReports.
-Alternatively, bdqffdq:Assertions can be contained in oa:Annotations, in which case this property is not used.
+- Comments: Connects bdqffdq:Responses together into bdqffdq:DataQualityReports.
+Alternatively, bdqffdq:Responses can be contained in oa:Annotations, in which case this property is not used.

 ********************